hgryoo/cubrid-manual/en/ha.rst

 .. image:: /images/image20.png

-The broker tries to connect as the order of *B*, *C*, *A* because db-host in databases.txt is "node B:node C:node A".
+The broker tries to connect as the order of B, C, A because db-host in databases.txt is "node B:node C:node A".
 At this time, "node B:node C:node A" specified in db-host is the real host names defined in the /etc/hosts file.

-*   Example 1.  *node B* is crashed, *node C* is in standby status, and *node A* is in active status.
-Therefore, at last, the broker connects to *node A*.
+*   Example 1.  node B is crashed, node C is in standby status, and node A is in active status.
+Therefore, at last, the broker connects to node A.
-*   Example 2.  *node B* is crashed, and *node C* is in active status.
-Therefore, at last, the broker connects to *node C*.
+*   Example 2.  node B is crashed, and node C is in active status.
+Therefore, at last, the broker connects to node C.

 **Read Only**